pivotal/docs-tas-adapter/certificate-rotation.md

 [cert-manager documentation](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1.CertificateSpec).

-When not using the `shared.ingress_issuer` configuration option, the platform operator must rotate the ingress certificate data in the Secrets used by the Application Service Adapter.
+When not using the `shared.ingress_issuer` configuration option, the platform operator must rotate the ingress certificate data in the secrets used by Application Service Adapter.

-1. Acquire new certificates for API and App Ingress, and store the PEM-encoded public certificate data of each certificate in its own Secret of type `kubernetes.io/tls`.
+1. Acquire new certificates for API and App Ingress, and store the PEM-encoded public certificate data of each certificate in its own secret of type `kubernetes.io/tls`.

-2. Set up environment variables for the installation:
+1. Set up environment variables for the installation:

     ```bash
     export TAS_ADAPTER_VERSION=VERSION-NUMBER